Ditectrev/Scrum-Developer-I-PSD-I-Practice-Tests-Exams-Questions-Answers/README.md

 - [x] It is a feedback loop.
 - [ ] All Scrum Team members should participate in it.
-- [x] The Development Team monitors Sprint progress toward the Sprint Goal.
+- [x] The Developers monitors Sprint progress toward the Sprint Goal.
 - [x] It is a 15 minutes time-box event.

 **[⬆ Back to Top](#table-of-contents)**